 Rear Legs: should have strong bones and defined thighs with steady knees.
 Viewed from the side, they should mirror the angle of the front legs.

 Feet: should be solid and compact, with arched toes and well-developed pads.

 Front legs: should be straight, and when viewed from the side, the dog’s elbows should be directly beneath the top point of the shoulder blade.

 Tail: The tail is to be medium in length and extend no longer than the hock.
 It should be thick all around with the Lab’s short, dense coat.

 There are three recognized colors, black, chocolate, and yellow Lab’s have a “Double-Coat,” meaning they have two layers of fur: a top layer called the Guard coat that is slightly more “wiry” and abrasive.

 Winter Coat: The undercoat is a fantastic insulator, and you’ve probably guessed that it keeps them warm in the colder months.

 Color and Markings

-Labradors are three recognized colors, black, chocolate, and yellow, that result from the interplay among genes that direct production and expression of two pigments, eumelanin and pheomelanin, in the fur and skin of the dog.
+Labradors are three recognized colors, black, chocolate, and yellow, resulting from the interplay among genes.
+That direct production and expression of two pigments, eumelanin, and pheomelanin, in the dog’s fur and skin.

 Coat Color and Markings